Ho1Ai/project-astral/README.md

         2. tailwindcss

 # Still not ready!
-Uploaded, because I don't wanna use Google Drive to share my project between my PC and laptop
+Uploaded, because I don't wanna use Google Drive to share my project between my PC and